 Boundless communication for everyone, everywhere, any time.
 That was the main idea and dream behind the development of the Global System for Mobile Communications (GSM) technology.
-Considering its reception and growth [10, 15, 14] it can be said that GSM was one of the most successful technologies of the last 30 years.
+Considering its reception and growth [10, 14, 13] it can be said that GSM was one of the most successful technologies of the last 30 years.
 The advent of portable radio equipment and microprocessors in the 80's made mobile phones technologically possible.

 From that point on commercialisation started with more and more providers emerging.
 With more users, security became an ever more important aspect since confidential telephone calls were now made over radio instead of fixed landlines.
-This is an inherent problem of the medium, anybody with suitable equipment can access radio waves while whith landlines physical access was required.
-In 1996 a device was released that took advantage of a security hole in the GSM protocol which enabled it to record phone calls and track users [13].
-This device was developed by Rhode & Schwarz and was called IMSI catcher.
+In 1996 a device was released that took advantage of a security hole in the GSM protocol which enabled it to record phone calls and track users.
+This device was developed by Rhode & Schwartz and was called IMSI catcher.
 The name refers to the IMSI number, a unique identification of the user inside the GSM network.
 It can be obtained by the device by impersonating a base station which is the entry point of the subscriber to the network.
 By means of a classical man-in-the-middle attack the IMSI catcher lures the subscriber to connect to it and relay the information to a real base station while harvesting the needed information like calls or IMSI numbers invisibly.
-The mobile phone used by the subscriber cannot distinguish between a regular base station and an IMSI catcher and will always connect to the strongest base station available.

-This risk is intensified by the fact that several other projects like the Open Source IMSI-Catcher [27] succeeded in building such an IMSI catcher at a very low cost, using hardware and software that is freely available.
-Basically it is now possible for anyone ranging from individuals to private eyes to self-construct these devices in an cost-effective manner.
-With these systems it is considerably easier to eavesdrop on and thus breach the privacy of a neighbour, wife or husband.
-Corporate phone calls are also easier to target this way in the context of industrial espionage if done over a mobile phone.
+This risk is intensified by the fact that several other projects like the Open Source IMSI catcher [30] succeeded in building such an IMSI catcher at a very low cost, using hardware and software that is freely available.
+With this hardware it is considerably easier to eavesdrop on and thus breach the privacy of a neighbour or record corporate phone calls than it was when only landlines were available.

 Up until now countermeasures to IMSI catchers have not been given much attention to since the commercial grade devices were only available to authorities and private abuse was thus not a large issue.
 This is where this project is aimed at.
 In this project different ways will be explored on how to identify an IMSI catcher based on its differences to a regular base station.
 Additionally information of the surrounding area and tracking of different parameters over time is used to isolate suspicious base stations in the perimeter.
 We develop a toolbox that makes it possible to gather and analyse information from all available base stations in an easy manner, the IMSI Catcher Detection System (ICDS).
-It is also designed to operate in an end user mode where only a very simplified version of the GUI is presented and an evaluation is yielded of whether it is safe to place a phone call or not.
+It is also designed to operate in an end user mode where only a very simplified version of the GUI is presented and an evaluation is yielded of whether it is safe to place a phone call or not at the moment.
 The tool operates in a completely passive manner, only on information that is freely broadcasted, never connecting to base stations in question.
 This way the system itself stays invisible to the base stations and thus potential IMSI catchers while evaluating them.